SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

 The new physical device sends its data to the existing managed object.

->**Caution:** The above steps only work if the device is using standard device bootstrapping.
+>**Warning:** The above steps only work if the device is using standard device bootstrapping.
 Otherwise contact the device integrator or manufacturer.

 >**Info:** If the device has child devices, their owners must also be updated.